ClickHouse/ClickHouse/docs/en/sql-reference/functions/ym-dict-functions.md

 ### regionToCity

-Accepts a UInt32 number – the region ID from the geobase.
+Accepts a region ID from the geobase.
 If this region is a city or part of a city, it returns the region ID for the appropriate city.
 Otherwise, returns 0.

 **Syntax**